Franc1es/BetterDuels/README.md

 * /duelaccept: Accepts a duel request.
 * /dueldeny: Denies a duel request.
 * /btreload: Reloads the BetterDuels configuration.
-* /duelstats: Displays the top 10 players with the most wins.
-* /duelstatsremove: Removes the nearest leaderboard.

 ### Database 💾
 To create a leaderboard, the plugin automatically creates a table